zuozhenggh/learning-library/developer-library/microservices-with-converged-db/setup/setup_paid.md

 | OKE Cluster            | Developer Services -- Containers -- Kubernetes Clusters (OKE)               |
 | Registry Repositories  | Developer Services -- Containers -- Container Registry                      |

-You can monitor the setup progress from a different browser window or tab.
-It is best not to use the original browser window as this may disturb the setup.
+You should monitor the setup progress from a different browser window or tab.
+It is best not to use the original browser window or not to refresh it as this may disturb the setup or you might lose your shell session.
 Most browsers have a "duplicate" feature that will allow you to quickly created a second window or tab.

    ![](images/duplicate-browser-tab.png " ")